 - Description: Enter a description of your event.

 - Off Air Image: Zype provides a default Off Air slate for your event.
-This image will be used over your player before the start and at the end of a broadcast.
-You may customize the live slate by uploading your own off-air image, with the recommended size being 1920x1080 pixels.
+This image will be used over your player before the start and at the end of a broadcast, unless you've specified a custom thumbnail for the event.
+You may upload your own image in the live event creation flow or on the Settings Page > Live Slate tab, with the recommended size being 1920x1080 pixels.

 - Player Logo: You may brand your player by uploading a custom player logo.
 The logo will be displayed on the bottom right of the video player.
 You may customize the player logo by uploading your own image, with the recommended size being 48x48 pixels.